-Part 4.4, Procedure Rules for Committees and Sub-Committee Meetings, Chapter D2 (Committee Procedure Rules) sets out the provisions that apply to councillors who wish to attend meetings of which they are not a member.
+Part 4.4, Procedure Rules for Committees and Sub-Committee Meetings, set out the provisions that apply to councillors who wish to attend meetings of which they are not a member.

 Access to Information

 Councillors may request officers to provide them with any information they reasonably require to assist them in fulfilling their responsibilities as elected representatives.
 However, councillors may not be able to access information which in the opinion of the Monitoring Officer is in draft form, contains confidential or exempt information as defined in this section, or where disclosure would breach the provisions of the Data Protection Act.